vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya.md

 This God first created the (Mundane) Egg; and then by His immanency in the Four-faced (Catur- mukha), Daksha, Time etc., continues creation.
 He becomes the Protector by incarnating as Vishņu, abiding in Manu, Time etc., and direct- ly Himself.
 He is Destroyer by His indwelling in Rudra, Time, the destroyer (Yama) etc. Hence He is the Creator, Protector and Destroyer.

 God as thus depicted assumes five aspects: (1) Para or the Transcendent, (2) Vyuha or the Grouped, (3) Vibhava or the Incarnated, (4) Antaryāmi or the Immanent, and (5) Archā or the Imaged.
-The Para is Nārāyaṇa, variously called by the names Parabrahma etc., Vasudeva etc., Who, four-armed, and beaming with His beatific presence, is exalted on the throne poised on its eight supports Dharma etc., with Šesha over the seat, erected in the gemmed pavilion in the Divine Hall, guarded by the sentries: Canda, Pracanda, Bhadra, Subhadra, Jaya, Vijaya, Dhatri, Vidhātri etc., in the Vaikuntha-named- City of the Thrice-Magnificent Land,” protected
+The Para is Nārāyaṇa, variously called by the names Parabrahma etc., Vasudeva etc., Who, four-armed, and beaming with His beatific presence, is exalted on the throne poised on its eight supports Dharma etc., with Śesha over the seat, erected in the gemmed pavilion in the Divine Hall, guarded by the sentries: Canda, Pracanda, Bhadra, Subhadra, Jaya, Vijaya, Dhatri, Vidhātri etc., in the Vaikuntha-named- City of the Thrice-Magnificent Land,” protected

 71 Read: "Tripadasya "mritam divi."
 [Purusha- sūkta].